Prologue - Long Live The King...

 Mufusa moves in close to Scar and places his hands on both of Scar’s shoulders and speaks warmly.

 Mufusa: “And through marriage…Simba is to wed their princess Nala!
-In one fell swoop we reunite the kingdoms and put an end this futile feud!”
+In one fell swoop we reunite the kingdom and put an end this futile feud!”

 Scar quickly glances from side to side.
 Mufusa continues.